MapinApp/MapinExpo/docs/prompts/db-prompt.md

 ## Google Places

 Table for places.
-Here we will store the Google Data:
+Here we will store the Google Data. any pin will be linked to a place, and shared information about that place is stored only once in the places table:

 ```sql
 CREATE TABLE places (